University of Chicago, 2016-

 “A World without Work: The Global Jobs Crisis in Historical Perspective,” Global Studies Department, UC Santa Barbara, 1/19/16.

-“Abundance is a Social Relation,” Speculative Design: Post-Petroleum Utopias, 3CT, University of Chicago, schedule for 5/31/19.
+“Abundance is a Social Relation,” Speculative Design: Post-Petroleum Utopias, 3CT, University of Chicago, 5/31/19.

 “In What Sense is the End of Work a New Beginning?”, Capitalism and Social Theory: A Conference in Memory of Moishe Postone, University of Chicago, 4/12/19.